ankur-gupta/keyboard/README.md

-# Keyboard settings for Kubuntu
+# Keyboard settings for MacOS and Kubuntu